Altinn/altinn-studio-docs/content/broker/user-guides/_index.en.md

 {{<children />}}

-{{% notice warning  %}}
-This section of the documentation is a work in progress.
-There are sections with missing or only partial documentation.
-{{% /notice %}}

 Due to the different distinct roles for which an enterprise may interact with Altinn Broker, namely:

 - Sender